jktrn/enscribe.dev-hexo/source/_posts/writeups/byu/osint-compilation.md

 {% cimage src:/asset/byu/squatter6.png width:400 %}

 Apparently for whatever stupid, scatter-brained, vapid, moronic reason this "From the owner" section isn't on Google Chrome.
 Screw you Wyatt, and your majestic, plump, baby-blue water tower.
-The flag is `byuctf{h0w_d1d_1_st34l_4_w4t3r_t0w3r}`.
+The flag is:

+{% flag %}
+**Squatter's Rights**: `byuctf{h0w_d1d_1_st34l_4_w4t3r_t0w3r}`
+{% endflag %}

 Once again, screw you Wyatt.
 I hope your taxes are messed up forevermore.

+{% info %}
 **Edit (06/02/22)**: This "From the owner" section is [available on Desktop Google Chrome](https://www.google.com/search?q=Wyatt+P.+Memorial+Water+Tower), but only accessible if the knowledge panel is visible, which wasn't the case for me.
+{% endinfo %}

 ---